jamesward/hello-kafka-salesforce/README.md

 1. Add a new Kafka topic:

-        heroku kafka:create ContactUpdates -a YOUR_APP
+        heroku kafka:create ContactUpdates --partitions 1 -a YOUR_APP

 1. Watch the Kafka log